Medically reviewed by Mary Lucas, RN

 Whether you prefer to describe it as a “purge” or an “adjustment period,” there’s no doubt that tretinoin can cause a significant reaction during the first few weeks of treatment.
 Below, we’ve explained how and why the purge happens, as well as what you can do to deal with it.

 When you use tretinoin, new skin cells travel from the inner layers of epidermis up to the surface at a faster rate, giving your skin a fresher appearance.

-Over the long term, this is a good thing -- a faster skin cell turnover rate means fresher skin and fewer blemishes, as well as a reduction in acne.
+Over the long term, this is a good thing — removing dead skin cells means fresher skin and fewer blemishes, as well as clearer pores and, generally, a reduction in acne.

-Dealing with the tretinoin purge or adjustment period can be a stressful experience -- after all, tretinoin is supposed to reduce acne, not cause it.
+Dealing with the tretinoin purge or adjustment period can be a stressful experience — after all, tretinoin is supposed to reduce acne, not cause it.
 Luckily, there are a few techniques you can use to make the experience more manageable:

 Accept it.
 While waiting for your body to adjust to tretinoin is frustrating, it’s something that’s largely out of your control.
 Instead of obsessing about breakouts, keep your mind focused on how tretinoin can reduce acne and improve your skin over the long term.

 Our guide to tretinoin strengths covers the most widely sold concentrations for tretinoin gels, creams and other topical products.
 Most studies show that a modest .05% strength tretinoin cream is more than enough to reduce acne and improve your skin.

-- Avoid touching or itching your face.
+Avoid touching or scratching your face.
 It can be tempting to pop pimples as they form or pick away at dry skin, especially during a breakout.
-During the first few weeks of tretinoin treatment, it’s best to leave your skin alone and allow it to heal naturally.
+During the purge phase, it’s best to leave your skin alone and allow it to heal naturally.

-- Use a moisturizer to combat dryness.
+Use a moisturizer to combat dryness.
 If your skin is dry and flaky during the first few weeks of using tretinoin, apply moisturizer shortly after using tretinoin to hydrate your skin and reduce dryness.

-- Take progress photos.
+Take progress photos.
 Tretinoin can take some time to start improving your skin, but when it does the results are noticeable.
 To stay motivated, take a photo of your face at the end of every month to track your progress and watch your skin improve.